If you’ve ever bought and sold a rental property, a stock, or any investment, you were likely charged capital gains tax, whether you know it or not.

 If you hold an investment for more than a year before selling, your profit is considered a long-term capital gain and is taxed at the capital gains tax rate, which is either 0%, 15%, or 20%.
 This is based on your taxable income and filing status (i.e. single, married, head of household, married filing separately).

 These rates are pretty straightforward, but there are some additional rules.
-For instance, high earners will owe an additional 3.8% on capital gains.
+For instance, high-income earners are subject to an additional 3.8% NIIT on capital gains.
+This tax applies to single filers with modified adjusted gross income (MAGI) over $200,000 and married couples filing jointly with MAGI over $250,000.

 For every level of income, the long-term capital gains tax rate is less than the short-term capital gains tax rate.
 This means if you hold your investments for longer than one year, you could pay far less in taxes on the profits gain.